Brunohermans/GTFS-Accessibility/README.md

 1) Data.

 Start be retrieving the required data.
 In order to run this project, one needs at least a GTFSdataset and dataset from openstreetmap.
-You can retrieve your GTFS dataset from google, use this link: [Click](https://code.google.com/archive/p/googletransitdatafeed/wikis/PublicFeeds.wiki)
+You can retrieve your GTFS dataset from google, use this link: [Click Here](https://code.google.com/archive/p/googletransitdatafeed/wikis/PublicFeeds.wiki)

-You can retrieve your openstreetmap data (for your area of analysis) [here](https://download.geofabrik.de/)
+You can retrieve your openstreetmap data (for your area of analysis) [Click Here](https://download.geofabrik.de/)

 If you want to run my code, you also need a small dataset from CBS.
-[Clik here](https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/wijk-en-buurtkaart-2018) This dataset is only used to clip the openstreetmap data.
+[Click Here](https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/wijk-en-buurtkaart-2018) This dataset is only used to clip the openstreetmap data.

 2) Preprocessing GTFS